charliecalvert/CloudNotes/Isit320/Week05.md

 then delete the project from Aptana and reimport it, or do something similar that has the same affect.

+**Note**: When cleaning up, you may decide to rename some of your folders.
+That kind of renaming is not really a necessary part of the assignment, but it can be useful to both you and me.
+When you rename a folder, remember to do it with git: **git mv Week01 Week01-ForLoops**.
+That command would rename a folder called **Week01** to **Week01-ForLoops**.
+If you don't ask Git to perform this task, and do it instead with the Windows Explorer or Windows command tools, then Git will think you deleted Week01 and created a new folder called **Week01-ForLoops**.
+That can cause no end of problems for you.

 If you opt to edit the .project files directly, or you want to check your work, here is one entirely optional way to proceed.
 At the command prompt: